Book Discussion on Japanese Culinary Culture Entices Hanoi Readers

 The Vietnam-Japan Experts’ Society (VJS) is a non-profit organization established on August 19, 2023, gathering Vietnamese and Japanese experts participating in science, technology and innovation ...

-On April 26, Vietnam’s weather forecast is predicted to be sunny and hot during the day with moderate and heavy rain at night in Hanoi and other places within the Northern region.
+On July 26, Vietnam’s weather forecast is predicted to have intermittent sunshine in Hanoi with moderate to heavy rain continuing in Ho Chi Minh City and the Southern region.